 “I greatly appreciated Dee’s instruction and guidance.
 It was an amazing and memorable tour!!” – Tom B.

-2023 DATES:
+DATES:

-Times: 10-6, roughly, depends on the charter boat schedule.
+TIMES: 10-6, roughly, depends on the charter boat schedule.

-Meet: Camden Public Landing (more info after booking)
+MEET: Camden Public Landing (more info after booking)

-Rates- Adult-$175, Ages 11-16-$115, Ages 10 and under-$55.
-All children 16 and under must be accompanied by an adult.
-Does not include lunch.
+• All children 16 and under must be accompanied by an adult.

 NOTE: If there is no boat excursion included due to weather or availability, the fees would then be adjusted to $145/$95/$0.
 Rest assured that this will still be an all-day excursion, and it will still be a great adventure.